joegreene/Spring-2014-CS-Lab--SI-/Week 12/Arrays.md

 Keep in mind that, to account for starting at zero, we have to shift back one value from the maximum (in our case, our last value is six and not seven).

 Here is a general rule when accessing an array:
-> The valid index range of an array is 0 <= n < length of array
+> The valid index range of an array is 0 <= n < length of array, where n is an integer

 If we attempt to access a index outside of the above range, what we get is an `out of bounds exception`.
-The exception name is pretty self-explanatory from the general rule we just went over.
+This is because there are no negative positions nor are there positions outside of the array within the array.
+This probably seems like a no-brainer, but many errors with arrays come from this and being confused on what index you're on.

 If we were to initialize the remainder of our code, we would have something like the following:
 ```C++